 Determining Credits

 A subject that requires one semester or half a year to complete earns one-half credit (60 hours).
 These are often economics, civics, or elective courses.
-Quarter credits can also be issued for approximately 30 hours of work.
+Quarter credits can also be issued for approximately 30 hours of work – but are rare.

 If the student is enrolled in courses at a community college, the credits are determined differently.
 A one semester college course is equivalent to a one year high school course.
 For example, if a student takes a course and earns 3 college credits, that would equal one high school credit.